What is RFID?

 With RFID it is not a matter of one size fits all, the tags and readers that you use will depend upon the environment, asset types and the outcome you require.

-The major benefit of using RFID tags is that they do not require line of sight to be registered reducing time by 90%.
+The major benefit of using RFID tags is that they do not require line of sight to be registered reducing audit/inventory count time by 90%.

 RFID is actually a bundle of technologies

-- Hardware selection such as fixed readers and their antennas and hand-held readers
+- Hardware selection; fixed readers/antennas and hand-held readers

 - RFID tags active or passive